Strategy video game

-Strategy video game is a major video game genre that focuses on analyzing and strategizing over direct quick reaction in order to secure success.
+A strategy video game is a video game genre that emphasizes strategic or tactical planning and decision-making, often involving the indirect control of multiple units and the management of limited resources, rather than the quick reflexes typical of action games.

-Although many types of video games can contain strategic elements, the strategy genre is most commonly defined by a primary focus on high-level strategy, logistics and resource management.
+Strategy video games are commonly divided into two main forms: turn-based strategy (TBS), in which players act in discrete turns, and real-time strategy (RTS), in which gameplay proceeds continuously.
+Many also incorporate elements such as tactics, diplomacy, economics, or exploration.

-They are also usually divided into two main sub-categories: turn-based and real-time, but there are also many strategy cross/sub-genres that feature additional elements such as tactics, diplomacy, economics and exploration.
+Electronic strategy games developed in part from earlier non-digital board games and wargames, and scholars note that the definition of “strategy” in games is not entirely uniform across contexts.

 Typical experience

 A player must plan a series of actions against one or more opponents, and the reduction of enemy forces is usually a goal.
 Victory is achieved through superior planning, and the element of chance takes a smaller role.
 In most strategy video games, the player is given a godlike view of the game world, and indirectly controls game units under their command.
 Thus, most strategy games involve elements of warfare to varying degrees, and feature a combination of tactical and strategic considerations.
 In addition to combat, these games often challenge the player's ability to explore or manage an economy.